-This document describes how to set up Fluent Bit, a log processor and forwarder, to collect your kubernetes logs in a central directory.
-This is not required for running Knative, but can be helpful with Knative Serving, which will automatically delete pods (and their associated logs) when they are no longer needed.
-Note that Fluent Bit supports exporting to a number of other log providers; if you already have an existing log provider (for example, Splunk, Datadog, ElasticSearch, or Stackdriver), then you may only need the second part of setting up and configuring log forwarders.
+You can use Fluent Bit, a log processor and forwarder, to collect Kubernetes logs in a central directory.
+This is not required to run Knative, but can be helpful with Knative Serving, which automatically delete pods and associated logs when they are no longer needed.

-It’s useful to set up the collector before the forwarders, because you’ll need the address of the collector when configuring the forwarders, and the forwarders may queue logs until the collector is ready.
+Set up the collector before the forwarders.
+You will need the address of the collector when configuring the forwarders, and the forwarders may queue logs until the collector is ready.

-restart Fluent Bit (for example, by deleting the pod and letting the StatefulSet
+After the ConfigMap is updated, you must restart Fluent Bit.
+You can do this by deleting the pod and letting the StatefulSet recreate it.

-To access the logs through your web browser:
+To access the logs through your web browser, enter the command:

 kubectl port-forward --namespace logging service/log-collector 8080:80

-You can also open a shell in the
+Optional: You can open a shell in the

-nginx pod and search the logs using unix
+nginxpod and search the logs using Unix tools, by entering the command:

 kubectl exec --namespace logging --stdin --tty --container nginx log-collector-0

-Those directions will set up a Fluent Bit DaemonSet which forwards logs to
+See the Fluent Bit documentation to set up a Fluent Bit DaemonSet that forwards logs to ElasticSearch by default.

-following block to the ConfigMap and update the
+Add the following block to the ConfigMap, and update the

 output-forward.conf: | [OUTPUT] Name forward Host log-collector.logging Port 24224 Require_ack_response True